Acalacpe/CPE201A_MATTJOHN/README.md

-# My First Git Repository
+# CPE201A_MATTJOHN
-This project contains basic Git commands and practice exercises.
+This repository contains my activities for CPE201A.